-In this article, let’s understand the many factors that cause smelly scalp syndrome while exploring effective herbal and home remedies to resolve it.
+In this article, let’s explore effective herbal and home remedies to make your hair smell great.

 What Is Smelly Hair Syndrome?

 Smelly hair syndrome involves a malodor that your scalp and hair produce due to a variety of bacterial and fungal growth. ‘’The microbes break down your scalp sebum, sweat or dead cells, into certain acids that cause an unpleasant foul smell’’, says Dr. Zeel Gandhi, Chief Ayurvedic Doctor at Vedix.

 What Does Smelly Hair Smell Like?